Mateus-Carmo31/aprendizado-supervisionado-atividade1/README.md

-# aprendizado-supervisionado-atividade1
-Atividade 1 da Disciplina de Aprendizado Supervisionado, Unicamp, Pós-Graduação
+# Atividade 1 - Aprendizado Supervisionado

+**Nome:** Mateus Carmo de Oliveira

+`atividade1_as_pratica.ipynb` is the notebook containing the code for the practical exercises, while `atividade1_as_teoricaconceitual.ipynb` is the notebook containing the code for the practical component of the theory exercises.